symfony/symfony/UPGRADE-2.1.md

     enable BC behaviour by setting the option "cascade_validation" to `true` on the parent form.

+* Changed implementation of choice lists

+    ArrayChoiceList was replaced.
+If you have custom classes that extend ArrayChoiceList and load the choices in the constructor, you can extend SimpleChoiceList instead.
+If choices are loaded lazily, you should extend LazyChoiceList and implement its `loadChoiceList` method.

+    PaddedChoiceList, MonthChoiceList and TimezoneChoiceList were removed.
+    Their functionality was merged into DateType, TimeType and TimezoneType.

+    EntityChoiceList was adapted.
+The methods `getEntities`,
+    `getEntitiesByKeys`, `getIdentifier` and `getIdentifierValues` were
+    removed/made private.
+Instead of the first two, you can now use `getChoices` and `getChoicesByValues`.
+For the latter two, no replacement exists.

 * The strategy for generating the HTML attributes "id" and "name" of choices in a choice field has changed